Skip to main content

 6. Avoid Unnecessary Debt

-One of the biggest risks with credit cards is the temptation to overspend.
+One of the biggest dangers of using a credit card is that it can make you spend more than you should.
 It’s easy to think you have extra money to spend, but credit cards are not an excuse to live beyond your means.
-Only charge what you can afford to pay off in full each month.
+Ensure that you spend only what you can comfortably repay in full at the end of each billing cycle.

 If you’re struggling to control your spending, create a budget and stick to it.
 A credit card should be a tool to manage money, not a way to make impulse purchases.